Solitude Aeturnus: History

 In March 1992, the band entered Sound Logic recording studios to begin the sessions for the second album, Beyond the Crimson Horizon.
 The budget for this album was much greater and as a result the sound was improved.
 The album was released in July 1992 and eventually a U.S. tour was set up in late November with Paul Di'Anno's band Killers.
 It lasted six weeks and was a success for the band.
 Shortly after, in February 1993, the band were dropped from Roadrunner.
 In December, they signed a new recording contract with up-and-coming label Pavement Records.

 The band decided to get away from their familiar surroundings and took off for England to record their third album, Through the Darkest Hour.
 Recorded in late March 1994 at Rhythm Studios, it showed a simpler and heavier direction.
 Through the Darkest Hour received positive reviews upon its release in August 1994.
 After a few months of negotiating, the band went on the road with Mercyful Fate for an extensive U.S. tour.
 The tour lasted six weeks, and shortly after, the band embarked on their first tour of Europe with fellow doom band Revelation.
 After the tour, the band went through a long break that would last until April 1996 when recording for the next album commenced.
 During this time, Perez started his own label Brainticket Records as well as recording a solo album under the name of The Liquid Sound Company.

 The next album, Downfall, was recorded in Dallas, Texas.
 Although it received favorable reviews, the band expressed dissatisfaction with the final product, citing issues with the production quality.
 They eventually underwent their first (and only) major lineup change.
 Lyle Steadham left the band shortly after the recording of Downfall, primarily because he was tired of the group's sound, and eventually formed the punk band The Killcreeps.
 Solitude Aeturnus continued on enlisting the services of Teri Pritchard in as temporary bassist.
 It was this lineup that toured Europe in April 1996 with Swedish power metal band Morgana Lefay.
 Another unintentional break followed and a split from Pavement Records eventually occurred.
 During this time, new bass player Steve Moseley, a longtime friend and fan of the band, replaced Steadham.

 Solitude Aeturnus signed with German label Massacre Records in December 1997 and recorded their fifth studio album, Adagio.
 This time going back to Rhythm Studios in England, the album was recorded in March 1998 and released in June of the same year.
 The band toured Europe in September 1998 with Saviour Machine in support of the record.
 Adagio finally saw a U.S. release in January 1999 through Olympic Records.
 Being distributed through Polygram, the Olympic deal gave the band greater exposure in the native country.

-The band went on hiatus in 2011, but reunited in 2023 when they announced they would be playing at the Hell's Heroes festival in March 2024.
+The band went on hiatus in 2011, but reunited in 2023 when they announced they would be playing at the Hell's Heroes festival in March 2024, which was headlined by Sodom and Queensrÿche.